-Investment Poli CY NUMBER 4.07 PAGE NO.: 2 EFFECTIVE DATE: 254 APR 174 have the following objectives, in order of priority: Safety - The District's ability to recover principal and interest.
+- 1. Safety The District's ability to recover principal and interest.
 Investments shall be made that will seek to ensure the preservation of principal and interest and minimize risk to the greatest extent possible.
-It is the primary duty of the Treasurer to protect, preserve and maintain cash and investments on behalf of the District.
-2. Liquidity - The District's ability to have cash available when needed to support expenditure cycles and budgetary objectives.
-Yield - The District's ability to provide maximum return on the District's investments while conforming to the safety and liquidity criteria above.
-Diversity Diversification - The District's ability to maintain an investment portfolio that includes a range of security types for the District.
+It is the primary duty of the Treasurer to protect, preserve and maintain cash and investments on behalf of the District. - 2.
+Liquidity The District's ability to have cash available when needed to support expenditure cycles and budgetary objectives. - 3.
+Yield The District's ability to provide maximum return on the District's investments while conforming to the safety and liquidity criteria above. - 4.
+Diversity Diversification The District's ability to maintain an investment portfolio that includes a range of security types for the District.
 In order to accomplish this, each Investment Option shall have defined limits on maximum share of the portfolio, single issuer and single issue holdings, and maturity, rating and other restrictions where applicable.

-Maturity The weighted average maturity of the portfolio shall not exceed 720 days.
-Rating Agencies and Rating Requirements As outlined below, some Investment Options have rating requirements.
-In that context, Rating Agencies is defined as: nequiremento Standard & Poor's Financial Services (S&P), Moody's Investors Service (Moody's), and Fitch Ratings (Fitch), only.
-Ratings requirements: are provided using the S&P scale and should be read as "or equivalent" to other Rating Agencies scales.
-Rating Agencies scales are included for reference in Exhibit 1, apply at the time of purchase only, with subsequent downgrades below requirement levels prompting a case-by-case evaluation of the investment, and only apply to the Rating Agencies rating the security.
-Investment Options The District is able to purchase investments in the instruments listed in this section as allowed and defined under Section 53600 et. seq. of the Code, Article 7 in Chapter 6 of the M.U.D.
+The weighted average maturity of the portfolio shall not exceed 720 days.

+As outlined below, some Investment Options have rating requirements.
+In that context, Rating Agencies is defined as:

+- Standard & Poor's Financial Services (S&P),

+- Moody's Investors Service (Moody's), and

+- Fitch Ratings (Fitch), only.

+- are provided using the S&P scale and should be read as "or equivalent" to other Rating Agencies scales.
+Rating Agencies scales are included for reference in Exhibit 1, - apply at the time of purchase only, with subsequent downgrades below requirement levels prompting a case-by-case evaluation of the investment, and - only apply to the Rating Agencies rating the security.

+The District is able to purchase investments in the instruments listed in this section as allowed and defined under Section 53600 et. seg. of the Code, Article 7 in Chapter 6 of the M.U.D.
 Act, Board Resolutions, and via this policy.
-As used in this section, the term "Portfolio" refers to each-all_investmentinvestable portfolio-funds managed by the District.
-1. United States Treasury Obligations Maximum Share of Portfolio: Unlimited Maximum Issuer Limit: n/a Maximum Issue Limit: n/a Maximum Maturity: Not to exceed five (5) years from the settlement date Minimum Rating: n/a Other Restrictions: none
+As used in this section, the term "Portfolio" refers to each all investment investable portfolio funds managed by the District.

+1. United States Treasury Obligations

+- Maximum Share of Portfolio: Unlimited

+- Maximum Issuer Limit: n/a

+- Maximum Issue Limit: n/a

+- Maximum Maturity: Not to exceed five (5) years from the settlement date

+- Minimum Rating: n/a

+- Other Restrictions: none